Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Remainder estimates

 \subsection{Estimates for remainder terms}

-In this section, it is shown that the remainders $(\Omega_r,\eta_r,\xi_r)$ are sufficiently small in $\cH^N$ on suitable time scales.
-To that end, we adapt and extend the strategy in \cite[Section 6]{tarek2} to the present setting.
+In this section, it is shown that the remainders $(\Omega_r,\eta_r,\xi_r)$ are sufficiently small in $\cH^k$ on suitable time scales.
+To that end, we adapt and extend the strategy in to prove the remainder estimates in \cite[Section 6]{tarek2}, to the present setting.
 Note that here we are concerned with a system while a scalar equation is considered in \cite{tarek2}.
-Furthermore, additional estimates for $\Psi_r$ are required in view of the decomposition \eqref{def:psi-r} differing from the one available in \cite{tarek2}.
+Furthermore, additional estimates for $\Psi_r$ are required in view of the decomposition \eqref{def:psi-r} differing from the one in \cite{tarek2} and the structure of (RHS)$_\eta$, (RHS)$_\xi$.

-The remainder estimates are proven in the Sobolev spaces $\cH^N$ and $\cW^N$ with weights tailored for that purpose as defined in \eqref{def:Hk} and \eqref{def:Wk}.
-We recall the following embedding property for $\cH^N$ proven in \cite[Lemma 5.1]{tarek2}. \begin{lem}[\cite{tarek2}] Let $N\in \N$, then there exists $C_N>0$ such that
+The remainder estimates are proven in the Sobolev spaces $\cH^k$ and $\cW^{k,\infty}$ with weights tailored for that purpose as defined in \eqref{def:Hk} and \eqref{def:Wk}.